offerrall/PyGrbl_Streamer/readme.md

 - `line`: Complete alarm line from GRBL

 #### `error_callback(line: str)`
-Executed when GRBL reports an error.
+Executed when GRBL reports an error or device disconnection.
-- `line`: Complete error line from GRBL
+- `line`: Complete error line from GRBL or "DEVICE_DISCONNECTED: ..." for disconnections

 ## Technical Features